Offliners/STM32_playground/examples/led_control_by_button_with_interrupt/README.md

 ## Nested Vectored Interrupt Controller (NVIC)

-In the Reference Manual, we can find the EXTI13 interrupt request (IRQ) at Position 40 through the vector table.
+In the Reference Manual, we can find the EXTI13 interrupt request (IRQ) at Position 40 through the NVIC table.
 To enable this IRQ, we need to first configure the NVIC_ISERx.

 ![NVIC vector table](./img/NVIC_vector_table.png)